 - Local authorities

 - Government departments or agencies

 - Police forces, courts, tribunals

+- Other schools and trusts

-How we store the data
+6. How we store the data

-We keep personal information about you while you are attending one of our schools.
-We may also keep it beyond your attendance at the school if this is necessary.
+We keep personal information about you while you are volunteering at one of our schools.
+We may also keep it beyond your work at the school(s) if this is necessary.

-We hold governor/trustee and other volunteer data in line with our data retention guidelines, which can be found on the BDMAT website https://bdmatschools.com/documents/bdmat-retention-policy/and a copy is available via this link.
+We hold governor/trustee and other volunteer data in line with our data retention guidelines, which can be found on the BDMAT website, Records-Management-Policy-and-Retention-Schedule-2024-25.pdf and a copy is available via this link.

-We have security measures in place to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+We have appropriate security measures in place to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.